 When you invest in great quality waders, you’ll have more flexibility, freedom and enjoyment whilst fishing.
 You can explore deeper waters, fish all year round and not have to worry about the water temperature, and you’ll stay warm and dry, no matter how many hours you’re out there for.

-There are three main types of fly fishing waders to choose from.
+There are three main types to choose from.
 Let’s dive into the main differences, so you can pinpoint the type that would suit you best.

 A bootfoot wader is just that – it covers you from foot to chest, and has a pair of boots attached to the wader.
-You don’t have to purchase a pair of wading boots – you can just put this on and you’re ready to go, with full waterproof protection.
+With these you don’t need any boots – you can just put this on and you’re ready to go, with full waterproof protection.

 Having said that, it can be more tricky to put on these fishing waders with boots, and they are pretty heavy, too.